 “I will cut every penny of corporate welfare before I touch one penny of the social safety net.” – Rand Paul

-Millions of dollars are given away every year to businesses in Rhode Island: qualified jobs incentive tax credits, rebuild RI tax credits, tax increment financing, historic tax credits, sales/use tax credits, moral obligation bonds, revenue bonds – if you don’t understand how many of these programs operate don’t feel too bad.
-Just visit the RI Commerce Corporation and an entire bureaucracy of highly-compensated state employees will tell you how your business can get your hands on our taxpayer dollars to subsidize your commercially UN-viable boondoggle.
+Millions of dollars are given away every year to businesses in Rhode Island: opportunity zones, qualified jobs incentive tax credits, rebuild RI tax credits, tax increment financing, historic tax credits, sales/use tax credits, moral obligation bonds, revenue bonds – if you don’t understand how many of these programs operate don’t feel too bad.
+Just visit the RI Commerce Corp. and an entire bureaucracy of highly-compensated state employees will tell you how your business can get your hands on our taxpayer dollars to subsidize your commercially UN-viable boondoggle.

 Audit the State Budget